jharrison12/AssessmentSystem/README.md

 <h3>Rubrics</h3>

 The rubric model allows the user to create a rubric to be used for each course.
 The rubric model consists of rows where the user can edit the name of the row and add descriptive text for each row/column intersection.
 The user must enable the "Template" box to allow the rubric to be used in a course.
 The template box differentiate's the blank rubric from a student's completed rubric (both based on the same model).
 Rubric rows cannot be edited after creation except to add more rows.

+<h3>RubricData</h3>

+This model houses metadata about each completed rubric.
+Each RubricData object is associated with an enrollment object and assignment object.
+The RubricData object can also be linked to a completed rubric and boolean value which tells the system where the student in the associated enrollment has completed the assignment or not.

 <h3>Semester</h3>